 FAT also provides the ability to configure how long you want to keep that historical information in the online History table.
 Many organizations prefer that the information be stored in a user-accessible fashion for far shorter than 18 months, so old information isn't distracting.

 After a configurable number of YEARS, the information will be truncated from the system.
 By default, this is 10 years, but again, many of our customers (and in particular their legal departments) prefer that information be removed from the system far earlier than that.

-So, what's this got to do with Secure for Shield?
+So, what's this got to do with Secure?

 Clients loved it and asked for more.
 They wanted to easily access full Field Audit Trail history and archived information over time, by field and by user.
 They also needed the ability to quickly and easily export this information to support requests from compliance and legal teams.

 Until now, to fulfill these requests, our clients needed to work with Asynchronous SOQL and staging SObjects to get the information to an accessible point, then manually clean and maintain those staging tables and processes.
 We were sure we could find an easier way, so in the spirit of our mantra “create elegantly simple solutions to complex problems,” our product team extended the existing Field Audit Trail Cockpit to include two new ways to get at this information.

 For administrators, who just need to address one-off requests for full history, we have added the Field History Explorer, which allows a user to search for a single record (or just paste in the Id of the record) and see the FULL history (both online and offline Archived history information) through three lenses.
 You can view this information over time, by field or by user who made the changes.
 This data is fully exportable from the system in a ready-to-deliver CSV file.